hfndb/cookware-headless-ice/docs/languages.md

 ## Binaries

-Binaries compiled for a specific platform go faster than interpreted languages.
-See articles like [Rust Is The Future of JavaScript Infrastructure](https://leerob.io/blog/rust) - [Rust](https://en.wikipedia.org/wiki/Rust_%28programming_language%29) was originally designed by Graydon Hoare at Mozilla Research, with contributions from others.
+Binaries compiled for a specific platform ([Native code](https://en.wikipedia.org/wiki/Native_code)) go faster than interpreted languages.
+See articles like [Rust Is The Future of JavaScript Infrastructure](https://leerob.io/blog/rust).

+Binaries integrated in this project are written in:

+- [Dart](https://en.wikipedia.org/wiki/Dart_%28programming_language%29), by Google.
+For transcompiling [Sass](https://en.wikipedia.org/wiki/Sass_%28stylesheet_language%29), [dart-sass](https://github.com/sass/dart-sass/) is integrated.

+- [Rust](https://en.wikipedia.org/wiki/Rust_%28programming_language%29), originally designed by Graydon Hoare at Mozilla Research, with contributions from others.

+Next steps:

 Beautifying code using [prettier](https://www.npmjs.com/package/prettier) - a pure JavaScript implementation - works smoothly.
 However, it seems integration of a Rust project could increase speed, with projects like [dprint](https://github.com/devongovett/dprint-node).

-For transcompiling [Sass](https://en.wikipedia.org/wiki/Sass_%28stylesheet_language%29), [node-sass](https://www.npmjs.com/package/node-sass) was written in C++.
-However, that project is now depricated.
-[Dart Sass](https://www.npmjs.com/package/sass), written in [Dart](https://dart.dev/overview) still needs to be implemented.

 Transcompiling [TypeScript](https://en.wikipedia.org/wiki/TypeScript) using the [Microsoft compiler](https://www.typescriptlang.org/download) proved to be terribly slow and quite memory consuming.
 [Babel](https://www.npmjs.com/package/@babel/core) improved that using a pure JavaScript implementation.
 Next step would be transcompiling by a Rust project to further increase speed, with projects like [Deno](https://deno.land/manual@v1.17.1/tools/formatter).